 IBG occupies 38,500 sf in four buildings on the East Campus of CU Boulder: the IBG building (17,200sf), RL1 (3,600sf), RL4 (7700sf), ARCE (10,000sf).
 Our goal is to obtain new integrated space, within a life sciences cluster, totaling 70,000sf, to accommodate our growing research and graduate education needs in collaboration with Psychology and Neuroscience, IPHY, MCDB, and ICS.

-There are 8 tenured or tenure-track faculty rostered in the Graduate School and based at IBG.
+There are 10 tenured/tenure-track or research faculty rostered in the Graduate School and based at IBG.
 In total, there are 34 Faculty Fellows, most of whom hold joint appointments in academic units on the Boulder and Denver campuses.
 Although Behavioral Genetics can be thought of as the intersection between genetics and the behavioral sciences, our faculty comes from a broader range of backgrounds.
 At the Boulder campus: Dept of Psychology & Neuroscience (10 +3 emeritus), Dept of Ecology & Evolutionary Biology (2), MCDB (1), Dept of Integrative Physiology (4), Dept of Sociology (1), Graduate School (2).
 At the University of Colorado Denver: Departments of Pharmaceutical Sciences (2), Pharmacology (3), and Psychiatry (2), and the Center for Bioethics and Humanities (1).
 At the University of Denver: Department of Psychology (1).
 In addition to our research mission, faculty on the Boulder campus participate in both undergraduate and graduate teaching.

-Currently, 21 graduate students mentored by IBG faculty fellows participate in the IBG training program; since we are not a degree-granting institute, all current graduate students are affiliated with academic units on the Boulder campus.
+Currently, ~20-25 graduate students mentored by IBG faculty fellows participate in the IBG training program; since we are not a degree-granting institute, all current graduate students are affiliated with academic units on the Boulder campus.
 A further ~20 postdoctoral fellows/research associates, ~20 other research personnel, and ~25 undergraduate student employees work on our various research projects